 Whether you’re in college or you have children that will go to college, you should be thinking about life insurance.
-Term life insurance is designed to replace income if you were to die prematurely.
+Term life insurance is designed to replace income if you were to die unexpectedly.
 Parents who want to send children to college need life insurance and if you’re a student whose parents co-signed loans for you, then you may need life insurance too.
-Let’s take a closer look at these two situations.
+Let’s take a closer look at these situations.

-Life Insurance for Parents
+Life Insurance for Parents of College Students

-Life insurance is crucial for parents to ensure your children are taken care of financially if you died prematurely.
+Life insurance is crucial for parents to ensure your children are taken care of financially if you died unexpectedly.
 College is an investment in your children’s future and if you plan on paying for it, or contributing to it, be sure to take into consideration the cost of tuition when buying life insurance coverage.
-A $100,000 life insurance policy will take care of funeral expenses and a good portion of the mortgage payments, but it won’t go very far in paying for college.
+A $100,000 term life insurance policy will take care of funeral expenses and a good portion of the mortgage payments, but it won’t go very far in paying for college.

-Life Insurance for Students
+Life Insurance for College Students

-Sometimes grants and scholarships don’t cover the entire cost of tuition and some parents will opt to co-sign private loans for their child.
+Grants and scholarships don’t always cover the entire cost of tuition and some parents will opt to co-sign private loans for their child.
 If parents co-sign, this means they are responsible for the debt if their child does not or cannot pay off the loan.

-In addition, if you plan on having a family, buying life insurance young may be a very smart move as well so you are able to get a large policy for very little per month.
+In addition, if you plan on having a family, buying life insurance young may be a very smart move so you are able to get a large policy for very little money per month.
 As an example, a healthy 24-year-old male can purchase $500,000 in coverage that will last 30 years for as little as $31 per month.
-Even if this individual doesn’t have his first child until he’s 35-years-old, his policy will still cover him until his first child turns 19.
+Even if this individual doesn’t have his first child until he’s 35 years old, his policy will still cover him until his first child turns 19.

-If you bought a policy when you’re younger and determine you need more coverage than what you currently own, you can layer policies.
+If you buy a policy now while you’re young and determine later on that you need more coverage, you can layer policies.
 As an example, if you purchased a $100,000 20-year term policy as a graduate to simply ensure your parents can afford to pay off the co-signed loan and your funeral expenses if you were to die, but ended up having a family a few years later, you can purchase an additional policy, such as a 20-year $250,000 policy for more coverage.
-Another option would be to convert the term policy into a permanent one.
-Most term policies have a conversion option.
+This strategy is called laddering life insurance.

 Photo credit to: Aaron Hawkins